getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 Non-alert notifications are all other types of Sentry notifications such as:

-- Workflow notifications: activity involving user actions and state changes on issues and alerts.
+- Workflow notifications - Activity involving user actions and state changes on issues and alerts.
 This includes things like resolution, assignment, comments, and regressions.
-- Deploy notifications: when a release is [deployed]({%- link _documentation/workflow/alerts-notifications/notifications.md -%}#deploy), Sentry automatically sends an email to users who have committed to the release.
+- Deploy notifications - When a release is [deployed]({%- link _documentation/workflow/alerts-notifications/notifications.md -%}#deploy), Sentry automatically sends an email to users who have committed to the release.
-- Quota & Usage notifications: emails about quota approaching/exceeded and spike protection
+- Quota & Usage notifications -  Emails about quota approaching/exceeded and spike protection

 For more details, see the [full documentation on Notifications]({%- link _documentation/workflow/alerts-notifications/notifications.md -%}).